 Create Non Clustered Index in SQL Server

-In this example we will show you, How to add Non Clustered Index to an existing table.
+This example explains to you how to add Non Clustered Index to an existing table.
 And the syntax is:

 -- Create Non Clustered Indexes in SQL Server CREATE NONCLUSTERED INDEX Index_Name ON Table_Name (Column_Name(s) ASC/DESC)

-Below statement will create a Non Clustered Index on Yearly Income Column present in Customer record table
+Below statement will create Non Clustered Index on Yearly Income Column present in the Customer record table

 -- Create Non Clustered Indexes in SQL Server CREATE NONCLUSTERED INDEX IX_CustomerRecord_YearlyIncome ON CustomerRecord ([Yearly Income] ASC)